syrkis/miiii/paper/main.typ

 == Visualization

 Much of the data worked with here is inherently high dimensional.
 For training, for example, we have $n$ steps, two splits (train/valid) about $p/ln(p)$ tasks, and two metrics (accuracy, and loss).
 This, along with the inherent opaqueness of deep learning models, motivated the developed custom visualization library, `esch`#footnote[https://github.com/syrkis/esch] to visualize attention weights, intermediate representations, training metrics, and more.
-The most important plot type for the reader to keep in mind is seen in @plot_type.
+The most important plot type for the reader to keep in mind is seen in TODO ADD.
 As there are only #num(12769) samples when $p=113$, all samples can be fed at once to the model.
 Inspecting a specific activation thus yields a $1 times$ #num(12796) vector $v$, which can be reshaped at a $113 times 113$ matrix, with the two axes varying $x_0$ and $x_1$ from 0 to 112, respectively.
 The top-left corner then shows the given value for the sample $(0 dot p^0 + 0 dot p^1)$, and so on.

-#figure(
+// #figure(
-  stack(
+// stack(
-    dir: ltr,
+// dir: ltr,
-    image("tmp.svg", width: 100%),
+// image("tmp.svg", width: 100%),
-  ),
+// ),
-  caption: [Top left $37 times 37$ slice of the attention pattern from $hat(y)$ to $x_0$ in the first attention head of all $(x_0, x_1)$ pairs, for a model trained on $cal(T)_"nanda"$.
+// caption: [Top left $37 times 37$ slice of the attention pattern from $hat(y)$ to $x_0$ in the first attention head of all $(x_0, x_1)$ pairs, for a model trained on $cal(T)_"nanda"$.
 Note that each square of the plot represents a unique sample and is thus entirely independent of one another.
-The periodicity is thus a function of the model learning an order of the natural numbers in question.], )<plot_type>
+The periodicity is thus a function of the model learning an order of the natural numbers in question.],
+// )<plot_type>
+//
 // TODO: ADD FOURIER PLOTS

 Note that that in `esch` plots, when appropriate, only the top leftmost $37 times 37$ slice is shown, to not overwhelm the reader.
 Visualizations are available in the Appendix.